mmistakes/minimal-mistakes/_posts/2023-08-29-grpc-in-scala-with-fs2grpc-and-scalapb.md

 const submitButton = document.getElementById("submitBtn");
 const replyDiv = document.getElementById("reply");
 ```
 To process the forms we first create two objects containing the phone prices and phone names.
 We also get all the form elements and assign them to `forms` using the `document.getElementsByTagName("form")` function.
-We also get the submit button and div to post our response and assign them to `submitButton` and `replyDiv` respectively using the `document.getElementById()` function.
+Next, we get the submit button and div to post our response and assign them to `submitButton` and `replyDiv` respectively using the `document.getElementById()` function.

 ```js
 ...